Equivalence checking of quantum circuits via intermediary matrix product operator

-Once all gates are applied from a given zone, the resulting tensor $\Theta = G_{i, i+1} W_i W_{i+1} G'^\dagger_{i, i+1}$ is decomposed using the SVD, reshaped back into two rank-4 tensors, and used to update the intermediary MPO.
-The overall even/odd sweep continues across the MPO, and this process is repeated until all gates are applied, i.e., until all nodes have been removed from the DAG.
+Once all gates are applied for a given spatial zone, the resulting tensor \(\Theta = G_{i, i+1} W_i W_{i+1} G'^\dagger_{i, i+1}\) is decomposed using the SVD, reshaped back into two rank-4 tensors, and used to update the intermediary MPO.
+The even/odd sweep continues across the MPO until all gates have been applied and all nodes removed from the DAG.

-If a kQG with $k>2$ or a long-range gate is encountered at any spatial zone, we interrupt the even/odd sweep to perform MPO-MPO multiplication.
-A subsweep is initiated across neighboring sites $(i, i+1) \rightarrow (i+1, i+2)$, contracting both the relevant tensors of the gate MPO and continuing to apply the temporal zone deeper into each circuit.